Written on May 25, 2020

 NFDI is an initiative within Germany, put forward by the Joint Science Conference in late 2018 and backed financially by the federal and state governments, to establish a distributed cloud infrastructure to address this issue.
-The acronym NFDI hereby stands for the lovely German term “ Nationale ForschungsDatenInfrastruktur”, i.e. national research data infrastructure.
-The directorate of NFDI is based in Karlsruhe, while the data management is taken care of by both Karlsruhe Institute of Technology (KIT) and the Leibniz Institute for Information Infrastructure (FIZ).
+Here, the acronym NFDI stands for the lovely German term “ Nationale ForschungsDatenInfrastruktur,” i.e. national research data infrastructure.
+The NFDI Directorate is based in Karlsruhe, while the data management is taken care of by the Karlsruhe Institute of Technology (KIT) and the Leibniz Institute for Information Infrastructure (FIZ).

 Research Data Management: Now and in Future

 NFDI is currently in the process of forming consortia and reviewing funding proposals, with a total amount of €85 million provisioned for the establishment of up to 30 consortia across all sciences.
 The long-term goal is to build an independent legal entity dedicated to research data management in Germany in conjunction with other initiatives such as the European Open Science Cloud (EOSC).

 Since NFDI is a very recent initiative, probably not many researchers nor students have heard of it so far.
 Within the Youth German Physical Society, I am heading a team dedicated to spreading the word about NFDI and contributing a youth perspective on research data management.
 On the one hand, this means envisioning how such a research data infrastructure could work in the future, as we will use it in five to ten years.